 Experience with Avis: car crash in France and money refund

 In the morning, we woke up early to deliver the car back and go to the airport.
 Obviously, in Avis office they questioned us about the car and observed the damage done, charging us 800+ euros for the scratches.
 We thought it would be the worst experience with Avis, but it wasn’t.

-You really need to be careful with insurance – most of the basic insurance packages start covering damages from 800-1200 euros, meaning that you will be charged this amount of money if something happens to your car.
+You really need to be careful with insurance – most of the basic insurance packages start covering damages from 800-1200 euros, meaning that you will be charged this amount of money if something bad happens to your car.
 If it’s a minor scratch or a flat tire, that would be perhaps 200-300 euro, but if it’s a big scratch, prepare to pay the entire waiver.
 That’s why since that time we ALWAYS buy the full insurance and the only company that seems to offer it at a good price is rentalcars.com.

 However, Avis returned us all the money.
 Why?
 Well, apparently this paper from the drunk French guy was a real document with his contact details, so Avis contacted his insurance company and his company contacted him, he confirmed the damage done, so the insurance company paid Avis and they returned our money with 20 additional euros in vouchers.
 It took more than 2 months, but we were extremely lucky to have the money back.
-Since then, we always hire cars from Avis car rental as a “thank you” for money returned, because our experience with Avis car rental was good.
+Since then, we often hire cars from Avis.

 What to do in a similar situation?